bacionejs/battito/README.md

 <details><summary>Purpose/Features/Limitations</summary>
 - This music tracker produces Sonant formatted JSON.
 Sonant based synth is designed to be small, for size constrained demos or games (player+song is 2k).
 - Why another tracker, when there are several already out there?
 The trackers I found were either too simple or too complex.
-This app tries to find a middle ground.[^1]
+This app tries to find a middle ground.
 - For the pattern editor, this uses a 2D grid, whereas other apps use a 1D grid, making this **less flexible**, but requiring **less clicks** and providing **simultaneous spacial visualization of note relationships and of multiple tracks (color coded)**.
 - There are 8 default instruments, but there is no instrument designer, but you can import existing Sonant compatible songs which have instruments that you like and when prompted after pasting into the **textarea**, answer yes to import only instruments.
 - Song length: 8 phrases x 32 beats